carllocos/DebugThingsPy/README.md

   -  *enable*: enables or disables the debugging of the device. will be removed in the future.
   -  *serial*: the serial address of the device.
 Currently not supported.
   -  *policy*: configures the debugger on how to behave once a breakpoint is reached on the corresponding device.
 Possible values:
-     -   *single-stop*: the Debugger Manager retrieves a debug session from the target application only for the first breakpoint that is reached.
+     -   *single-stop*: the Debugger retrieves a debug session from the target application only for the first breakpoint that is reached.
 Once the debug session is retrieved, the debugger removes all the breakpoints (including the one that got reached) and resumes the execution of the application.
      -   *remove-and-proceed*: the debugger retrieves a debug session at each breakpoint.
 Once retrieved it also 1) removes the reached breakpoint and 2) resumes the application execution.
      -   *default*: the debugger retrieves the execution at each breakpoint, does not remove any breakpoint and leaves the application paused.
 Note that there is no need to write this value in the debug configuration file since it is the default behaviour.